dcipicchio/hello-class/README.md

 Changes to the repository.

-Git is a bit unintuitive but useful for collaboration.
+Git is a bit unintuitive at first, but useful for collaboration.